jplace/barrrgh/src/site/drink/corpse-reviver-no-2.md

   - absinthe
 ingredients:
   - ¾ ounce dry gin
-  - ¾ ounce apertif wine (Lillet Blanc or Cocchi Americano)
+  - ¾ ounce apertif wine
   - ¾ ounce orange liqueur
   - ¾ ounce lemon juice
   - Dash of absinthe
 recipe: |
   Fill a cocktail shaker with ice and add all ingredients.
 Shake well and strain into a chilled coupe glass.
+notes: |
+  By apertif wine, I mean probably Lillet Blanc or Cocchi Americano.
 ---